 Make sure that both shasta1 and shasta2 are displayed on "Node" and "UP" is displayed on "State" for each node.

-2. Execute the following command on both nodes to make sure that the CF over IP configuration is enabled.
+2. Execute the following command on all the nodes to make sure that the CF over IP configuration is enabled.